asdian/CS1.6-Tutorials/MetaUI.md

 5. That should be it.
 The hand texture should be applied dynamically to your v_model when you're using it.

+If you want a quick test, replace all the original v_models in `models/` directory with my custom v_models pack to see how it works.
+If replacing models doesn't work for some reason, create an AMX Mod X plugin or use external files method as described in [Resource eplacer](https://github.com/hzqst/MetaHookSv/blob/main/docs/ResourceReplacer.md) (we're mandatory to use MetaHookSv anyways).

 ### $\color{BlueGreen}{B.\ Custom\ Weapon\ HUD\ Image}$
 Image demo: